analogdevicesinc/pyadi-iio/_sources/dev/index.rst.txt

 Set Up Isolated Environment
 ---------------------------

-This section will discussion a method to do isolated development with the correct package versions.
+This section will discuss a method to do isolated development with the correct package versions.
 The main purpose here is to eliminate any discrepancies that can arise (especially with the linting tools) when running precommit and other checks.
 This is also useful to not pollute your local global packages.
 The approach here relies upon leveraging **pyenv** and **pipenv** together.

 Install pyenv